 - 4. Tighten jam nut. - 5.
 Phase cylinders again, re-check toe-in measurement.
 The cylinders must be phased anytime an adjustment is made to the cylinders. - 6.
-Drive forward 30 to 50 feet and re-measure - 7.
+Drive forward 30 to 50 feet and measure toe-in again. - 7.
 Repeat steps 2-6 until a correct toe-in measurement is reached.